Home » Hostile Work Environments and Workplace Harassment » What is a Hostile Work Environment?

 When you experience harassment at work, you’re left wondering how to deal with a toxic work environment.
 An employment lawyer can help you decide whether to file a lawsuit.
 Employment lawyers can also negotiate a settlement for your hostile work environment lawsuit.

-Keep in mind that anyone can create a hostile work environment, not just your boss.
+Anyone can create a hostile work environment, not just your boss.
 A coworker, a supervisor in another department, and even non-employees like vendors can create a toxic workplace.

 However, before considering a lawsuit, make sure your workplace meets the legal definition for a hostile environment.
 In order to meet the legal standard, offensive conduct must target a protected group.